catrionelee/R_Workbook/Boxplots.md

 ## Preparing Your Data

 First thing that needs to occur is preparing your data.
 For these statistics and the boxplotting to work, you need to format your dataframe into "long" format.
-Is thould look something like this:
+It should look something like this:

 | Var1 | Var2 | Var3 | Var4 | Y |
 | :----: | :----: | :----: | :----: | :----: |